 Building Better Ad Pods: Pod Bidding

-For years, ad tech has lacked a standardized approach to signaling ad pods in streaming TV and other long-form video.
-You’ve probably experienced the consequences of this: have you turned on your TV, started streaming your favorite show, and then seen the same ad from the same brand over, and over, and over?
+Streaming has completely changed how people watch TV—and how brands reach those people.
+But as viewing shifted from traditional to streaming TV, programmatic infrastructure struggled to keep up.
+For years, we lacked a standardized approach to signaling ad breaks.
+You probably experienced the consequences: Have you ever turned on your TV, started streaming your favorite show, and then seen the same ad over and over?
 It’s frustrating to viewers, but also to media owners and buyers.
-In this video, we’re taking a look at how new features in OpenRTB 2.6 solve some of the most frustrating ad podding challenges.

 Get notified when new videos are available